Enrollment delays and roster drift are costing behavioral health networks. Here's the fix. Get the eBook

 What Atlas PRIME® Delivers

 PRIME® treats health equity as a data quality problem, because that is where equitable access is won or lost before a member ever makes a call.
-Every capability below is designed to ensure the attributes underserved members depend on most, like language, accessibility, cultural fit, and SDOH services, are verified, current, and findable when it matters.
+Every capability below ensures the attributes underserved members depend on most are verified, current, and findable when it matters.

-Access gaps by ZIP code, census tract, and specialty are surfaced before members encounter them, so network teams can close shortfalls rather than learn about them through complaints.
+Geographic and specialty shortfalls are surfaced as operational data, so network teams can act on equity gaps rather than learn about them through member complaints.

-How PRIME® Helps Improve Your Health Equity Index and NCQA Compliance
+How PRIME® Helps Improve Your Health Equity Performance

 Equity-Attribute Validation